btoxon/voicerecognition/README.md

 Feel free to contribute by submitting issues or pull requests.
 Any feedback or improvements are highly appreciated!

 ### License
-This project is licensed under the MIT License - refer the LICENSE file for details.
+This project is licensed under the MIT License - refer to the LICENSE file for details.